 Fragments of Pete's endless monologue came back to him.
 His cousin had said that a dolphin's rib structure wasn't built to protect it on land.
 The body weight of this creature was slowly compressing its vital organs, and if it didn't get back into the water soon, it could die.
 It was going to low tide and the waves seemed far away.
 The best thing to do was to call Pete, who would know what to do Jesse reached for his cell phone.

 It wasn't there.
-He'd left it in the pocket of his parka!
-He could drive home and get Pete, but that would mean leaving the dolphin. a sudden urge a long speech
+He'd left it in the pocket of his parkal Heccould rive home and get Pete, but that would mean leaving the dolphin, a long speech

 He realizes that Pete's knowledge might be important.